aka Protecting Plants 101, aka Prosecuting Pests 101

 Japanese beetles don’t tend to show up until late May or June.
 They appear almost overnight and in large numbers and are quite devastating if not caught in time.

 The Flea Beetle is a little black beetle that jumps like a flea from one plant to another when you attempt to kill him by hand.
-They are tough on ornamental shrubs but they are devastating on food crops grown in mass.
+They are tough on ornamental shrubs, and have a great affinity for paniculata hydrangeas, but they are devastating on food crops grown in mass.
 And, they are hard to kill.

 Thrips are found in all plants and can’t be eradicated entirely.
 For most plants, thrip don’t cause damage.
 For some plants such as verbena, they make a mottled gray or white leaf that is aesthetically unattractive.
 Thrip damage on lobelia, along with thrips-vectored viruses such as INSV (Impatiens Necrotic Spot Virus) are deadly.

-White flies are also indiscriminate pests that can overwinter in nearby soil and show up EARLY in the spring.
-They like bearded iris.
-We have seen them most attracted to sage, but they don’t tend to show up as problems till late July or early August in herbs and perennials.
+White flies are also indiscriminate pests that can overwinter in nearby soil and show up EARLY in the spring on plants such as bearded iris.
+We have seen them most attracted to herbs as well, particularly sage, but they don’t tend to show up as problems till late July or early August in herbs and perennials.

 Slugs are just gross.
 But, easily controlled if you are proactive.
 If not, bye bye hosta … or should we say buy buy hosta again.